 Another way to use setting as an entry point for students own writing could be to ask students to suppose that a familiar story was set in a different time period.
 Classic stories that the kids will remember from their younger years work well for this as well as stories that they are reading this year.
 For example, ask the kids to suppose that a particular story was set in the future instead of the past, and then to write the revised story.

-Of course, settings are worth studying in informational text as well as in fiction.
+Of course, settings are worth studying in informational texts as well as in fiction.
 Students can look at news articles, historical articles, or scientific ones for details about the time and the place.
 Just as with fiction, they can make note of setting details that the author uses to paint the scene.
 Kids could write a fictional story or a poem of their own using the setting from an informational article that they have just read.